jacqueqa/mbio_test/README.md

     **VIN number**
     **Model Year**
 - [x] In the side vehicle details click “Enquire Now”
-- [x] Fill the “Contact Details and Account Creation” form with invalid data. (e.g. with an invalid email format)
+- [x] Fill in the “Contact Details and Account Creation” form with invalid data. (e.g. with an invalid email format)
 - [x] Click "Proceed" and validate the error.

 ![image](https://github.com/jacqueqa/mbio_test/assets/77998671/0a0d1d92-73b2-48f0-bcd1-5a0bce98a0b3)